harikachi/harikachi/README.md

 ## Hi I am Harinath 👋
 I was working with WellsFargo before moving to Auckland.
-I had worked with FIS, HCL and IBM.
+I had worked with FIS, HCL.

 Currently I'm exploring Cloud and AI at MissionReady(NZ).